 This page displays the First Period, Georgian, and early Federal houses of Newbury, Massachusetts.
 The following images, and text were provided by the Newbury Historical Society in 1989, and are online through the Massachusetts Historical Commission site (MACRIS).
 Photos are displayed alphabetically in order of street name.
 House numbers may have changed.
 Click on […]

 Elizabeth Morse of Newbury was accused and found guilty of being a witch.
-She was initially sentenced to be hanged, but the execution was never carried out and, after spending a year in the Boston jail, Elizabeth Morse was sent home to live with her husband on the […]
+She was initially sentenced to be hanged, but after spending a year in the Boston jail, she was sent home

 (Featured photo from a glass plate negative taken by Ipswich photographer George Dexter (1862-1927).)
 Salt marsh hay is still gathered on the North Shore today.
 Eva Jackman replied to this post: “My husband’s family has been harvesting salt hay on the same Newbury land as in 1643.
 He cuts […]